Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [AeroPython: Aerodynamics-Hydrodynamics with Python](https://github.com/barbagroup/AeroPython), a complete course taught at George Washington University by [Lorena Barba](http://lorenabarba.com).

+* [Practical Numerical Methods with Python](https://github.com/numerical-mooc/numerical-mooc), a collection of learning modules (each consisting of several IPython Notebooks) for a course in numerical differential equations  taught  at George Washington University by [Lorena Barba](http://lorenabarba.com).
+Also offered as a "massive, open online course" (MOOC) on the [GW SEAS Open edX](http://openedx.seas.gwu.edu/courses/GW/MAE6286/2014_fall/about) platform.

 * [pyuvvis: tools for explorative spectroscopy](https://github.com/hugadams/pyuvvis), spectroscopy library built for integration ipython notebooks, matplotlib and pandas.

 * [HyperPython: a practical introduction to the solution of hyperbolic conservation laws](http://nbviewer.ipython.org/github/ketch/HyperPython/tree/master/), a course by [David Ketcheson](http://davidketcheson.info).